keithjgrant/sidecar-2/drinks/sazerac.md

 garnish: lemon twist, discarded
 tags: [
   classic-cocktail,
+  anise,
   rye-whiskey,
   absinthe,
   stirred,
 ]

 ---

 Chill a rocks glass in the freezer.

 Pour a splash of absinthe into the glass; swirl it around to coat the inside of the glass, then pour it out.

-Stir remaining liquids with plenty of ice.
+Stir remaining ingredients with plenty of ice.
 Strain into the rocks glass (with no ice).
 Express oils from lemon twist into the drink, then [discard the peel](/techniques/twist/#discarding).